atkinsroy/HPESimpliVity/README.md

     PS C:\> Connect-SVT -OVC <IP or FQDN of an OmniStack Virtual Controller> -Credential $Cred PS C:\> Get-SVThost
 ```
-Or, if you need to run commands in batch (non-interactively), save your crednetials to a file first:
+Or, if you need to run commands in batch (non-interactively), save your credentials to a file first:

 ```powershell
     PS C:\> $Cred = Get-Credential -Username 'administrator@vsphere.local' | Export-Clixml OVCcred.XML